 - Avoid having your bedroom serve as your home office whenever possible.

-To quote Shakespeare- “Sleep the main course in life’s feast, and the most nourishing”.
-Please, friends, March 13-19 is Sleep Awareness Week; get adequate sleep before your work shift so you go home safe.
+To quote Shakespeare- “Sleep the main course in life’s feast, and the most nourishing.”
+Please, friends, get adequate sleep before your work shift, so you go home safe.